-Before returning a rotor or accessory for any reason, prior permission must be obtained from Beckman Coulter, Inc. A return authorization form is necessary and may be obtained from your local Beckman Coulter sales office.
-The return form should contain the following information:
+Before returning a rotor or accessory for any reason, prior permission must be obtained from Beckman Coulter, Inc. An authorization form may be obtained from your local Beckman Coulter sales office.
+The form, entitled Returned Material Authorization (RMA) for United States returns or Returned Goods Authorization (RGA) for international returns, should contain the following information: